Southwest Regional Director

-Topic Areas: Business Planning and Marketing, Farm Energy, Local Foods, Soil Health
+Topic Areas: Farm Energy, Local Foods, Soil Health

-Specific Areas of Expertise: Water conservation, irrigation efficiency, cover crops, organic certification and production, crop insurance, soil health, support for beginning farmers, renewable energy
+Specific Areas of Expertise: Soil health, regenerative agriculture, water conservation, irrigation efficiency, cover crops, crop insurance.

 Bachelor of Arts in Philosophy, Carleton College